 NIPPLE-SPARING MASTECTOMY FOR RISK REDUCTION

 How often does cancer originate in the nipple?

-One might think that given that mastectomies have been performed for over a century, that we would have an abundance of data clearly identifying the number of cancers which originate in the nipple.
+One might think that, given that mastectomies have been performed for over a century, we would have an abundance of data clearly identifying the number of cancers that originate in the nipple.
 Interestingly, there is almost no data to help us identify this risk!
 The only data that I could find is in a rather obscure article published in 1956 by Drs.
 Congdon and Dockerty in a British cancer journal.
 They examined over 10,000 breast cancer cases and could identify only 29 that they believed originated in the nipple (0.3%).
-This of course does not include a condition known as Paget’s Disease which is cancer that spreads to the nipple from deeper in the breast.
+This, of course, does not include a condition known as Paget’s Disease, which is cancer that spreads to the nipple from deeper in the breast.
 So, although we don’t know exact chance of a cancer originating in the nipple, we do know that it’s rare.

 Why is it so rare for cancer to originate in the nipple?